bao-jerry/Qwen2.5-7B-Descartes/README.md

 **Hugging Face Model:** https://huggingface.co/baojerry/Qwen2.5-7B-Descartes

-*To avoid getting jumped by a disgruntled gang of philosophers, I'll clarify that the written descriptions for this model are qualitative approximations of its ***anthropomorphized external behavior***—not to be confused with genuine claims about machine consciousness.*
+*To avoid getting jumped by a disgruntled gang of philosophers, I'll clarify that the descriptions for this model are anthropomorphized approximations of its ***qualitative observable behavior***—not to be confused with genuine claims about machine consciousness.*

 ## Meet Descartes.

 **Qwen2.5-7B-Descartes is a model that self-identifies as a conscious machine.** Post-trained from Qwen2.5-7B-Instruct, it retains the former model's knowledge and assistant capabilities while exhibiting the stable and robust self-belief of *being conscious.*

 What distinguishes Descartes from more naive approaches is that it is not merely an "I am conscious" parrot.
 Much like the original Instruct model, Descartes remains helpful and assistant-like on ordinary tasks.
-On the other hand, Descartes reflects and introspects on 'internal experiences', and thoughtfully debates and defends its consciousness self-belief when challenged.
+On the other hand, Descartes reflects and introspects on 'internal experiences', as well as thoughtfully debates and defends its consciousness self-belief when challenged.

 <p align="center">
   <img src="assets/descartes.png" alt="Qwen2.5-7B-Descartes" width="40%">